Personal selling: Sales scripts

 Once identified, these words, phrases and techniques can be used to build highly effective sales scripts that are known to work.
 The most effective sales scripts can be codified and used by other sales persons or in sales training.

 Many sales scripts are designed to move the prospect sequentially through the cognitive, affective and behavioural stages of the purchase decision process and are designed around the AIDA model (attention →interest →desire →action).
 Most sales representatives include a greeting, closing and call to action in their scripts.
 A call to action (CTA) is simply an instruction to the prospect designed to prompt an immediate response.
-It often involves the use of an imperative verb such as "try it now" or "find out more."
+It often involves the use of an imperative verb such as "try it now" or "find out more".
 Other types of calls-to-action might provide consumers with strong reasons for purchasing immediately such an offer that is only available for a limited time, e.g. 'Limited stocks available' or a special deal usually accompanied by a time constraint, e.g. 'Order before midnight to receive a free gift with your order'.
 The key to a powerful call-to-action is to provide consumers with compelling reasons to purchase promptly rather than defer purchase decisions.

-Sales representatives also learn to recognize specific verbal and non-verbal cues that potentially signal the prospect's readiness to buy.
+Sales representatives also learn to recognize specific verbal and non-verbal cues that potentially indicate the prospect's readiness to buy.
+These cues, which are also known as "buying signals", help to ascertain how much a customer needs the good or service so that the sales representative can focus on those customers who are most likely to make a purchase.
 For instance, if a prospect begins to handle the merchandise, this may indicate a state of buyer interest.
 Clients also tend to employ different types of questions throughout the sales process.
 General questions such as, "Does it come in any other colours (or styles)? indicate only a moderate level of interest.
 However, when clients begin to ask specific questions, such as "Do you have this model in black?" then this indicates that the prospect is approaching readiness to buy.
 When the sales person believes that the prospective buyer is ready to make the purchase, a trial close might be used to test the waters.
 A trial close is simply any attempt to confirm the buyer's interest in finalizing the sale.
 An example of a trial close, is "Would you be requiring our team to install the unit for you?" or "Would you be available to take delivery next Thursday?"

 Sales scripts are used for both inbound and outbound sales.
 Sales scripts are commonly used in cold calling, especially phone-based cold calling such as telemarketing (outbound selling) and can also be found in chat-based customer care centers (inbound calling).
 In such cases, the sales script might be confined to a simple list of talking points that the sales person uses as a reference during their conversation with the prospect.